-Stretching 2.6 miles, the Tampa Riverwalk along the Hillsborough River by downtown Tampa is a fun, festive and extremely popular destination for Tampa Bay locals and visitors alike!
-With a growing list of waterfront dining options, three museums, a steady stream of outdoor festivals, and a growing list of water activities, it’s easy to plan the perfect Tampa Riverwalk date night.
+Stretching 2.6 miles, the Tampa Riverwalk along the Hillsborough River in downtown Tampa is a fun, festive and extremely popular destination for Tampa Bay residents and visitors alike!
+With a growing list of waterfront dining options, museums, a steady stream of outdoor festivals, and a growing list of water activities, it’s easy to plan the perfect Tampa Riverwalk date night.

 Whether you prefer a leisurely stroll or a more active itinerary, the Tampa Riverwalk has something to fit every style.